-COMPONENT DESCRIPTION naging Director Multi-Year Variable Remuneration Target: 1.8 times the annual fixed remuneration Maximum: 110% of the target Metrics: Economic-financial and operational targets envisaged in the Strategic Plan 2014-2019 The Plan is structured in a single 6-year cycle Payable in cash The weighted average achievement of the targets as a whole must reach at least 70% Subject to clawbacks Defined-contribution company retirement plan Annual contribution equivalent to 20% of annual fixed remuneration Supplement in respect of company benefits Supplement, in cash or in kind, which the managing director assigns to company benefits [life insurance, medical insurance, vehicle, etc.]: 60,000 € Severance pay Indemnity for departure: indemnity equal to one year's salary Base salary: fixed and variable remuneration calculated considering 100% achievement of targets
+Component Description Annual Fixed Remuneration 399,170 € Annual Variable Remuneration Target: 75% of the annual fixed remuneration.
+Maximum: 82.5% of annual fixed remuneration Metrics: Tied to achievement of a combination of concrete, predetermined and quantifiable economic-financial, industrial, operational and qualitative targets (including ESG) aligned with the corporate interest and in line with the Strategic Plan of the Red Eléctrica Group Economic-financial targets: Maximum weighting of 70% in the aggregate annual variable remuneration Qualitative targets: Maximum weighting of 30%, which can be raised to 40% in the event of overachievement, in the overall incentive.
+75% of the annual variable remuneration is payable in cash and the remaining 25% in shares The managing director has made the commitment to the company for so long as he holds that office to hold the shares received for at least five years.
+Subject to clawbacks Target: 1.8 times the annual fixed remuneration Maximum: 110% of the Managing Director Variable Remuneration Metrics: Economic-financial and operational targets envisaged in the Strategic Plan 2014-2019 The Plan is structured in a single 6-year cycle Payable in cash The weighted average achievement of the targets as a whole must reach at least 70% Subject to clawbacks Defined- contribution company retirement plan Annual contribution equivalent to 20% of annual fixed remuneration Supplement in respect of company benefits Supplement, in cash or in kind, which the managing director assigns to company benefits (life insurance, medical insurance, vehicle, etc.): 60,000 € Severance pay Indemnity for departure: indemnity equal to one year's salary Base salary: fixed and variable remuneration calculated considering 100% achievement of targets